-Western insistence on Ukrainian adherence to human rights commitments stems not only from positions of principle but from the calculation that if Russians in Ukraine are content, Ukrainian-Russian relations will blossom, thus ensuring stability.
-These relations hit a reef in late August, when a Russian government spokesman publicly spoke of possible Russian territorial claims against Ukraine (and other independence-bound republics with large concentrations of Russians).
-Ensuing discussions of nightmarish border disputes between nuclear-armed former Soviet republics and quick expressions of western concern brought Russian and Ukrainian leaders to the negotiating table.

-On August 29, Ukraine and Russia signed an agreement pledging cooperation, respecting each other's rights to state independence and each other's territorial integrity.
-On October 29, these two largest former Soviet republics signed a protocol in which Russia blessed Ukraine's drive for independence in exchange for guarantees of the rights of the large Russian minority in Ukraine.
+Western insistence on Ukrainian adherence to human rights commitments stems not only from positions of principle but also from concern with maintaining stability through respecting the rights of Ukraine's minorities, especially the sizeable Russian community.
+In August, a Russian Government spokesman publicly spoke of possible Russian territorial claims against Ukraine (and other independence-bound republics with large concentrations of Russians).
+But on August 29, Ukraine and Russia signed an agreement pledging cooperation, respecting each other's rights to state independence and each other's territorial integrity.
+On October 29, the two republics signed a protocol in which Russia blessed Ukraine's drive for independence in exchange for guarantees of the rights of the Russian minority in Ukraine.
 Both states also reiterated their intention to push for speedy ratification of the START treaty and the CFE agreement on conventional forces in Europe but insisted on direct participation in the enactment of these talks.
 At present, therefore, despite unsettling disparities in official Russian and Ukrainian statements over Ukraine's willingness to participate in a unified military structure, relations between these two giants are at least stable.
-Russia and Belarus, of course, joined Ukraine in creating a common-wealth shortly following the independence vote.

-Poland, Hungary, Czechoslovakia, Romania, and the former Soviet republics of Belarus and Moldova could also raise questions about Ukraine's borders.
-To date, only Moldova has done so, contesting the incorporation into Ukraine of northern Bukovina and southern Bessarabia after the 1939 Molotov-Ribbentrop Pact.
-The other countries in question apparently have concluded, after talks with Ukrainian representatives, that raising border claims is a Pandora's Box not worth opening.
+Poland, Hungary, Czechoslovakia, Romania, and the former Soviet republics of Belarus and Moldova could also raise questions with Ukraine about borders, as Ukraine could with some of them.
+To date, only Romania has done so, questioning the incorporation into Ukraine of northern Bukovina and southern Bessarabia after the 1939 Molotov-Ribbentrop Pact.
+The other countries in question may have concluded, after talks with Ukrainian representatives, that raising border claims is a Pandora's Box.
 In fact, Poland and Hungary vied with each other to be the first to recognize Ukraine after the referendum, followed by Ukraine's other neighbors.
 Romania, however, did so with reservations linked to ambitions on the territories mentioned above.